linux-riscv/tuxrun/docs/tests.md

 fvp-aemva | libhugetlbfs                                                                                                                                          |                                     |
 fvp-aemva | ltp-(cap_bounds, commands, containers, controllers, crypto, cve, filecaps, fs, hugetlb, io, ipc, math, mm, pty, sched, securebits, syscalls, tracing) | SKIPFILE, SHARD_NUMBER, SHARD_INDEX |

-!!! tip "Passing parameters"
+> Tip: "Passing parameters"
     In order to pass parameters for kselftest or perf, use `tuxrun --parameters KSELFTEST=http://.../kselftest.tar.xz` or
     `tuxrun --parameters PERF=http://.../perf.tar.xz`

-!!! info "kselftest parameters"
+> Info: "kselftest parameters"
     The `CPUPOWER` and `KSELFTEST` parameters are not mandatory.
 If kselftest is present on the filesystem (in `/opt/kselftests/default-in-kernel/`) then the parameter is not required.

-!!! info "Running a commands"
+> Info: "Running a commands"
     When running a commands test passing a `--parameters command-name=custom-test-name`

-!!! info "ltp parameter"
+> Info: "ltp parameter"
     The `SKIPFILE` parameter is not mandatory but allows to specify a skipfile present on the root filesystem.

-!!! info "kselftest and ltp sharding"
+> Info: "kselftest and ltp sharding"
     In order to run kselftest and/or ltp with sharding, define `SHARD_NUMBER` to the number of shards and `SHARD_INDEX` to the shard to run.
 The list of kselftest or ltp tests will be sharded by`SHARD_NUMBER` and only the `SHARD_INDEX` part will be ran.

-!!! warning "KUnit config"
+> Warning: "KUnit config"
     In order to run KUnit tests, the kernel should be compiled with
     ```
     CONFIG_KUNIT=m